build-on-aws/content/posts/protect-your-data/01-protect-your-data-in-Amazon-RDS-against-disaster/index.md

 date: 2022-01-25
 ---

-[Disasters events](https://docs.aws.amazon.com/whitepapers/latest/disaster-recovery-workloads-on-aws/what-is-a-disaster.html) occur infrequently, but when they happen it is crucial that you have a strategy that enables you to protect your data.
+[Disaster events](https://docs.aws.amazon.com/whitepapers/latest/disaster-recovery-workloads-on-aws/what-is-a-disaster.html) occur infrequently, but when they happen it is crucial that you have a strategy that enables you to protect your data.
 [Amazon Relational Database Service (Amazon RDS)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) offers several capabilites to protect your data in case disaster strikes.
 Amazon RDS is a good choice when you need to set up, operate, and scale a relational database in the Cloud.
 With it you can run the database engine of your choice from among MariaDB, Microsoft SQL Server, MySQL, Oracle, or PostgreSQL.

-When you think about data protection, consider two mechanisms. *Backup* is a batch operation on your entire data store or on incremental changes since the last full backup.
-While *replication* happens in real, or near-real, time as either logical transactions or physical blocks copied to a replica.
-Replication protects against loss of access to the primary data.
-If the primary database instance is not accessible or available, you can fail over to the replica.
-Backups protect against deletion or corruption of your data, and allow you to restore to the last known good state.
+When you think about data protection, consider two mechanisms: *Backup* is a batch operation on your entire data store or on incremental changes since the last full backup, while *replication* happens in real, or near-real, time as either logical transactions or physical blocks copied to a replica.
+Backups protect against deletion or corruption of your data, and they allow you to restore to the last known good state.
+Replication protects against loss of access to the primary data; if the primary database instance is not accessible or available, you can fail over to the replica.
 Therefore it is a best practice to use a combination of backup and replication.

 In this post I will show you multiple approaches to both replication and backup.
 You do not need to do all of them.
 Instead, consider a *defense in depth* approach with several layers of protection where function and criticality of your application determines which ones you need.
 Disasters will happen, and using the approaches I share here using RDS, your applicaton will be able to recover and continue to meet your objectives.

 Figure 1 shows an overview the multiple layers of RDS data protection this guide will cover.
-I will show you how to do this using the AWS Console, however these configurations can also be done using the [AWS CLI](https://aws.amazon.com/cli/) or [AWS SDK](https://aws.amazon.com/developer/tools/).
+I will show you how to do this using the AWS Console, but these configurations can also be done using the [AWS CLI](https://aws.amazon.com/cli/) or [AWS SDK](https://aws.amazon.com/developer/tools/).

 ![Database replication and backup with Amazon RDS](images/QDvfx.png "Figure 1.
 Database replication and backup with Amazon RDS")

-## Replication to a standby instance
+## Replication to a Standby Instance

 Replication provides rapid recovery for a wide range of potential faults that may impact availability of the primary database instance or the availability zone (AZ) it is in.
 Since replication is real-time or near-real-time, there is no, or very little, data loss when failing over to a replica.
-Recovery times can be very short as the replica is already running, and does not need to be restored from backup.
+Recovery times can be very short as the replica is already running and does not need to be restored from backup.

 This is why our first layer of protection is in-Region, synchronous replication.
-Using [Multi-AZ Deployment](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZSingleStandby.html), a primary database instance located in one Availability Zone (AZ), is synchronously replicated to a standby database in another AZ (Figure 1-①).
+Using [Multi-AZ Deployment](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZSingleStandby.html), a primary database instance located in one Availability Zone (AZ) is synchronously replicated to a standby database in another AZ (Figure 1-①).
 Locating the standby in a different AZ provides the protection of fault isolation, since AZs are located in distinct, separate sets of data centers from each other.
-In case of a failure of the primary instance, or a disaster event in the AZ where the primry instance is located, the standby takes over in a different AZ.
-This can be implemented at DB creation, or an existing DB can be modified to become Multi-AZ
+In case of a failure of the primary instance, or a disaster event in the AZ where the primary instance is located, the standby takes over in a different AZ.
+This can be implemented at DB creation, or an existing DB can be modified to become Multi-AZ.

 1. Open the Amazon RDS console at https://console.aws.amazon.com/rds/
 2. In the navigation pane, choose **Databases**
 3. To create a new DB click **Create Database** / To modify an existing DB, click the radio button next to the DB name and then click **Modify**
 4. Under **Availability and durability**, make the selection for Multi-AZ DB.
-The wording of this selection will vary based database engine (Figure 2)
+The wording of this selection will vary based on database engine (Figure 2)
    1. For MySQL or PostGres DB, select **Multi-AZ DB instance**
    2. For MariaDB and Oracle DBs, select **Create a standby instance**
-   3. For a SQL Server DB select **Yes (Mirroring / Always on).** This is because SQL Server DB instances [use SQL Server Database Mirroring (DBM) or Always On Availability Groups (AGs)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_SQLServerMultiAZ.html).
+   3. For a SQL Server DB, select **Yes (Mirroring / Always on).** This is because SQL Server DB instances [use SQL Server Database Mirroring (DBM) or Always On Availability Groups (AGs)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_SQLServerMultiAZ.html).
 5. Select your other options and continue the prompts to create or modify your DB

 ![Availability and durability options for Amazon RDS](images/xXJ9w.png "Figure 2.
 Availability and durability options for Amazon RDS")

 The [Multi-AZ DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/multi-az-db-clusters-concepts.html) option is another way to deploy Multi-AZ.
 It consists of a read/write instance plus two standby DB instances.
 Each standby is read-only, and the cluster presents read and write endpoints that handle load-balancing and rerouting connections when some DB instances aren't available.
-If the writer instance fails one of the read instances is promoted to become the new writer.
-This is available for RDS for MySQL and RDS for PostgreSQL
+If the writer instance fails, one of the read instances is promoted to become the new writer.
+This is available for RDS for MySQL and RDS for PostgreSQL.

-## Replication to one or more read replica instances
+## Replication to One or More Read Replica Instances

-The next layer of protection is still in-Region, and enables asynchronous replication to one or more [read replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html).
+The next layer of protection is still in-Region and enables asynchronous replication to one or more [read replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html).
 By replicating to an instance in a different Availability Zone (AZ) than your primary and standby instances, you can achieve additional fault isolation to protect your database data (Figure 1-②).
-Read replicas are created from an already existing RDS DB instance.
+Read replicas are created from an already-existing RDS DB instance.

 1. Open the Amazon RDS console at https://console.aws.amazon.com/rds/
 2. In the navigation pane, choose **Databases**